serkannpolatt/softforfinance/Finansal Veri Analizi ve İndikatörler Projesi/README.md

 2. Start Jupyter Notebook and navigate to the directory where the project is located.

-3. Open the Jupyter Notebook file named "calculated_indicators.ipynb."
+3. Open the Jupyter Notebook file named "main.ipynb"

 4. Run the project and observe how various indicators are calculated.